 - Socially engaged companies are 58% more likely to attract top talent

 It’s not surprising.
-Social media lets you learn more about prospective employees than a resume on its own, whether it’s because you can see their endorsements on LinkedIn, or their personality on Facebook helps you gauge their potential fit with your company culture.
+Social media lets you learn more about prospective employees than a resume on its own.
+You can see their endorsements on LinkedIn.
+You can see their personality on Facebook and Twitter.
+You can gauge photography skills on Instagram.
+You can see what a person likes on Pinterest.
+All of this information helps you gauge each candidate's potential fit with your company culture.

+Getting to know what makes a company tick on social media can be a powerful draw.
 So let’s take a look at how you can make the most out of social media.
-Each property has its own unique feature that you'll want to leverage for maximum gain.
+Keep in mind that each platform has its own unique features that you'll want to leverage for maximum impact.

 How to Leverage Twitter

-If you have a great job, ask your followers to share it out.
+If you have a great job and there's an opening at your company, ask your followers to broadcast the position to their own networks.
 Just don’t do it too often.
 That gets annoying.
+But every once in a while doesn't hurt.

 Those little “#” symbols before every word count.
 Use them.
-If you’re posting about a marketing job in Atlanta consider #Marketing #Job in #ATL.
+If you’re posting about a marketing job in Atlanta, for example, consider using #marketing #job in #ATL.
 And if you need a little guidance with which hashtags to use, try a tool like Hashtracking.

 If you want to do outreach to potential recruits, know the local lingo.
-For instance, while a developer on LinkedIn might say Ruby on Rails, on Twitter expect RoR.
+For instance, while a developer on LinkedIn might say they know Ruby on Rails, on Twitter expect them to use RoR.
 Or they might use Jet City instead of Seattle.

 How to Leverage Facebook